-Baccalaureate-oriented credits earned at Harper College are transferable to other institutions of higher learning.
-A student intending to transfer to another institution should consult with that institution as well as with a student development faculty member to assure efficient transfer.
+Transfer to aBaccalaureate-oriented credits earned at Harper College are transferable to other institutions of higher learning.
+A student intending to transfer to another institution should consult with that institution as well as with a student rdevelopment faculty member to assure efficient transfer.